 Even with the windows cracked, the temperature in a closed car can reach 125 degrees Fahrenheit in minutes, the KidsandCars.org safety advocacy group says.

-The agreement between the Association of Global Automakers and the Alliance of Automobile Manufacturers to add child alerts includes nearly every carmaker that serves the U.S. market, according to Car and Driver magazine.
+The agreement between the Alliance for Automotive Innovation and the Alliance of Automobile Manufacturers to add child alerts includes nearly every carmaker that serves the U.S. market, according to Car and Driver magazine.
 They include:

 - Fiat Chrysler

 - General Motors